-- (1) The presiding member is to rule on any point of order which is raised by either upholding or rejecting the point of order. - (2) A ruling by the presiding member on a point of order - - (a) is not to be the subject of debate or comment; and - (b) is to be final unless the majority of members then present and voting, on a motion moved immediately after the ruling, dissent from the ruling. - (3) Subject to a motion of dissent being carried under subclause (2), if the presiding member rules that: - (a) any motion, amendment or other matter before the meeting is out of order, it is not to be considered further; and - (b) a statement made or act done by a member is out of order, the presiding member may require the member to make an explanation, retraction or apology.
+(1) The presiding member is to rule on any point of order which is raised by either upholding or rejecting the point of order.

+- (2) A ruling by the presiding member on a point of order is to be final unless the majority of members then present and voting, on a motion moved immediately after the ruling, dissent from the ruling.- - (3) Subject to a motion of dissent being carried under subclause (2), if the presiding member rules that: - (a) any motion, amendment or other matter before the meeting is out of order, it is not to be considered further; and - (b) a statement made or act done by a member is out of order, the presiding member may require the member to make an explanation, retraction or apology.